 Studies also report that the cancer risk for people with BE is lesser in patients who consume aspirin or other anti-inflammatory drugs (for e.g., ibuprofen).
 However, regular intake of these drugs may result in bleeding in the stomach and damage to the kidney.
-Another drug called statins also helps in minimizing the risk of cancer; these are used to control high cholesterol level.
+Another drug called statins also helps in minimizing the risk of cancer; these are used to control high cholesterol levels.

 - If the healthcare provider identifies dysplasia in any biopsies, the method of treatment changes depending on the grades of dysplasia.
 Dysplasia falls under two categories: low-grade dysplasia and high-grade dysplasia.

-- If the patient is identified with low-grade dysplasia, the physician recommends a tight surveillance with every six to twelve months of ablation or endoscopy.
+- If the patient is identified with low-grade dysplasia, the physician recommends tight surveillance with every six to twelve months of ablation or endoscopy.

 - If the patient is found with high-grade dysplasia, endoscopic therapies are performed to eradicate the Barrett's tissues.

-- In the case of early cancer, endoscopic procedure is carried out to destroy the cancer present in the specific part of the cell, and this is followed by surgery or destruction of tissue.
+- In the case of early cancer, an endoscopic procedure is carried out to destroy the cancer present in the specific part of the cell, and this is followed by surgery or destruction of tissue.

-In one study it was showcased that, as long as the acid reflux is repressed, there will be a regrowth of squamous tissue in the area of destructed Barrett's tissue.
+In one study it was showcased that, as long as the acid reflux is repressed, there will be regrowth of squamous tissue in the area of destructed Barrett's tissue.